redihaderi/redihaderi.github.io/_pages/about.md

 operads.
 I also have an interest in categorical quantum theory.
 Check out my [writings]({{site.url}}/publications/) and [talks]({{site.url}}/talks/) pages for more details.

 I have taught Math courses at Bilkent University (TR), University of Utah (USA) and Metropolitan University (ALB).
 See my [teaching]({{site.url}}/teaching/) page for further information.

+I was born and raised in Shkodra, Albania.
+I am fluent in Albanian and English.
+I speak good Italian and Turkish.